 The Ligonier Valley School District recognizes the right of parents, guardians, and adult learners to inspect and review education records, amend education records, consent to disclose personally identifiable information in education records, and file a complaint as provided by the Federal Educational Rights and Privacy Act (FERPA).
 Under FERPA, the district may disclose directory information when public notice is given to parents/guardians and adult learners of what information has been designated as directory information and when and how parents/guardians and adult learners may opt-out of allowing the district to disclose directory data.
 Military recruiters may be given directory information unless parents opt out.

 TEXTBOOKS AND SCHOOL EQUIPMENT

-According to Policy 224, the Board charges each student with the responsibility for the proper care of school property, supplies, and equipment entrusted to his/her use.
-Students are responsible for the care and return of all schoolbooks and equipment assigned or checked out to them.
-Damages or loss are the personal and financial responsibility of the student.
+According to Policy 224, the Board charges each learner with the responsibility for the proper care of school property, supplies, and equipment entrusted to his/her use.
+Learners are responsible for the care and return of all schoolbooks and equipment assigned or checked out to them.
+Damages or loss are the personal and financial responsibility of the learner.
 This obligation will not be eradicated from your child’s file.
 It will carry through to graduation.